TheHolyOneZ/ZTally/README.md

 It builds the Linux packages (`.deb`, `.rpm`, `.AppImage`) on Ubuntu 22.04, so they run on anything with glibc 2.35 or newer, and the Windows NSIS installer (per-user, no admin rights; installs WebView2 when missing).
 It runs the frontend checks and all engine tests on both systems, zips the browser extension, and publishes everything with `SHA256SUMS` as a draft release.

-To update the website, upload the release files to `ztally/releases/` and set `ZTALLY_VERSION` in `ztally/releases/.htaccess`.
-The `releases/latest/*` links on the site follow it.

 Local builds work too (`pnpm tauri build`).
 On Arch-based systems set `NO_STRIP=true` for the AppImage; the result then needs the build machine's glibc or newer.